asimeonov/DotnetEfMigrationsSquashTool/README.md

 * This tool is for **advanced scenarios only**.
 * **Do not squash migrations** unless absolutely necessary.
 * Always ensure **all environments** (local, staging, production, CI/CD) are fully migrated to the **latest version** before running the tool.
-* The `__EFMigrationsHistory` table in your database will need to be updated manually after squashing to reflect the new single migration.
+* The `__EFMigrationsHistory` table in your database will not be updated after the new single migration is created.
+Because the initial migration is overriten.
 * Backup files are saved in your project's `Migrations` folder with timestamps.

 ## License